 Lucie-Smith Website: http://www.kimpoor.com/ed-bio.html

 A broad introduction to Latin American cultures through its visual arts.
-The course surveys major movements and artists in Latin American art from the early nineteenth-century to the present, alongside selected literary and documentary texts and films.
-Slide-based lectures will be accompanied by the discussion of visuals and thematically related texts (i.e. biographies, letters, scholarly articles on the topic), and carefully selected fragments of videos.
+The course surveys major movements and artists in Latin American art from the late nineteenth-century to the present, alongside selected texts and films.

 Diversity Requirement II.1: Global Perspectives and Issues